 Continually Optimize Your Email Strategy

-Getting great results requires continuous improvement and iterations on all elements of the email.
+Getting great results requires continuous improvement and iterations on all email elements.
 Use the email benchmarks below to help you understand how you measure up against your competitors.

 Filed under: Email Marketing